 Invisalign can handle a whole slew of dental misalignments, including severe bite issues like overbite, underbite, crossbite, etc. Because your dentist has regular opportunities to personally examine your teeth, they can enhance and modify your aligners to achieve larger or more intricate movements.

 Invisalign’s process allows your dentist to incorporate other attachments like elastics or expanders to supplement your aligners.
 They also offer proprietary “Smartforce” attachments.
-These attachments are small, discreet shapes that are used to enhance treatment and move teeth more intricately and effectively.
+These attachments are small, discreet shapes used to enhance treatment and move teeth more intricately and effectively.

 Your clear aligners are designed to perfectly match the contours of your teeth.
 They have pinpoint specifications that, if relaxed, will cause the treatment to lose effectiveness.
 This is why product quality is so important.
 A broken or misshapen aligner does you no good.
 So, you want a company that uses high-quality materials and a trusted manufacturer.